Brianland

 .

-0:20 – Perfidia Beverly Hills (Teyana Taylor) walking along overpass scouting the
+0:20 – Perfidia Beverly Hills (Teyana Taylor) walking along overpass scouting the:

-0:52 – “Otay Mesa Immigration Detention Center” title card
+0:52 – “Otay Mesa Immigration Detention Center” (title card)

 great piano —> orchestral score (by Jonny Greenwood)

-1:10 – “Ghetto” Pat Calhoun (Leonardo DiCaprio) comes running to join the group pulling a wagon of explosives
+1:10 – “Ghetto” Pat Calhoun (Leonardo DiCaprio) comes running up to join the group pulling a wagon of explosives

-1:27 – “U.S. – Mexico Border” title card – French 75 seen gathered around 2 cars
+1:27 – “U.S. – Mexico Border” (title card) – French 75 seen gathered around two cars

 2:10 – Perfidia talks to Ghetto Pat – “I want you to create a show, Pat.
-This is the announcement of the mutherfuckin revolution.
+This is the announcement of the mutherfuckin’ revolution.
 Make it good.
 Make it bright.
 Impress me.”

 2:48 – Mae West (Alana Haim) gives Pat a walkie-talkie

-3:40 – they enter encampment tent building
+3:40 – they enter the detention center tent building

 3:58 – Pat planting explosive in ground